 On the Thursday I got the chance to play host on the Microsoft Ignite Live Stage that was situated at the back of the Hub.
 This was another new experience for me.
 The cameras were on me and my guests, I had to watch the timer, I had to listen to the director who was speaking to me in an ear piece.
 But I think both went really well.

-It was also great bumping into people throughout the conference centre.
+It was also great bumping into people throughout the conference center.
 Putting faces to Twitter handles was lovely.
 I truly do love all interactions with the #azurefamily community and taking those interactions from social media to in person was fantastic.
 I look forward to being able to see everyone again in the new future.

 I really enjoyed being able to attend and speak at Microsoft Ignite this year.
 I've come away with some great connections, great ideas for future content and some good sticker swag.